Our thoughts on touring Spain in 2015 and again in 2019

-Strengths: Its no wonder Spain is so popular with English motor-homers.
-There are a number of direct ferry routes from England to Spain to save driving time and avoid the tolls driving south through France.
-Spain has the weather and a pretty relaxed attitude about motorhomes and most other things it seems.
-Alcohol is very in-expensive and the supermarket food is good quality.
+Strengths: It’s no wonder Spain is so popular with English motorhomers.
+There are a number of direct ferry routes from England to Spain, saving driving time and avoiding the tolls driving south through France.
+Spain has great weather and a pretty relaxed attitude about motorhomes and most other things it seems.
+Alcohol is relatively in-expensive and the supermarket food is good quality.
 Spending a long lunch in a tapas bar is one of our best memories of Spain.

 Spain closes for a siesta from 12-3 pm except for bars and cafes, mind you the shops and supermarkets are all open to late in the evening.
 The Spanish are a noisy lot, having had a couple of hours sleep during the day, they don’t eat until 9 pm then wander about talking noisily until 11 pm.

 Threats: Be prepared and for-warned, there is an entire sub-class of people in Spain looking to rip you off.
 This varies from charging more than the price printed on a menu to giving you the wrong change when you pay the bill.
 Then there’s common theft.
 Every motor-homer who has visited Spain has a story (read ours) about being broken into, having something stolen or just plain old pick-pocketed.
 You cannot be too careful in Spain.

 The Spanish seem to enjoy a little civic unrest from time to time, so it’s a good idea to keep alert to what’s happening with the Basque and Catalonians.
 We had no security issues during our 2019 tour, but we were careful where we parked.